dimkr/yodi/README.md

 The client uses a multi-process architecture without use of execve(), to reduce its memory consumption.
 The executable is extracted to anonymous memory by the [papaw](github.com/dimkr/papaw) stub, so every execve() is expensive.

 Communication between the client processes, or between a client process and the backend, is done through a [SQLite](https://www.sqlite.org/) database.

+A MQTT client process receives commands from the backend and saves them to the database.
+A worker process runs each command, compresses the output using [miniz](https://github.com/richgel999/miniz) and saves it to the database.
+Later, the client process sends the output to the backend.

 A watchdog takes care of restarting the client processes if they crash, and ensures all client processes are terminated when it stops running, for any reason.
 Crash reports generated using [krisa](github.com/dimkr/krisa) and error logs are sent to the watchdog, saved in the database and periodically published by the client.